BujjuIsABee/shimelinux/README.md

 > [!NOTE]
 > If Shimeji are still not displaying properly, or you are using a compositor that is not supported, you will need to manually enable the Wayland environment:
 >
-> - Right-click the system tray icon and select "Settings"
+> - Right-click on the system tray icon and select "Settings"
 > - Select the "Window Mode" tab and click on the "Environment Settings" button
 > - Choose "Wayland" (if it's not there, make sure `XDG_SESSION_TYPE` is set to `wayland`)
 >